Todddowdy/birdiealert-legal/privacy.md

 ## How We Use Your Information

-We use phone numbers solely to send SMS notifications related to golf tee time availability, group invitations, booking confirmations, spot-claim confirmations, cancellations, pre-game reminders, and related logistics for shared rounds of golf at Denver municipal courses.
+We use phone numbers solely to send SMS notifications related to golf tee time availability, group invitations, booking confirmations, spot-claim confirmations, cancellations, pre-game reminders, and related coordination for shared rounds of golf.

 ## Information Sharing